 Words and moments that matter.

-What will I see, feel, know,
+So what will I see, feel,

 offer, and be fed by today if I watch